thim81/openapi-format/readme.md

 To quickly standardize OpenAPI documents there is support for generating the operationIds.

 The CLI can split large OpenAPI documents into modular, multi-file structures for easier management.
-For easy upgrades, the openapi-format CLI offers the option to convert an OpenAPI 3.0 document to OpenAPI 3.1.
+For upgrades, the openapi-format CLI offers the option to convert an OpenAPI 3.0 document to OpenAPI 3.1.

 ## Table of content
 * [Use-cases](#use-cases)